Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 ### What is a server?

-Servers are the programs which power every website and remote service you use.
-In a somewhat simplified way, they are usually just programs that are always-on and listening whose purpose is to run remote operations for you.
+Servers are the programs that power every website and remote service you use.
+Servers are usually just programs that are always-on and listening, whose purpose is to run remote operations for you.
 They handle incoming and outgoing requests, errors, and running functionality you design!
-They can be run for programs that you use locally as well as remote.
+They can be run for programs that you use locally as well as remotely.

 As an example, when you play video games with other people, that's spinning up a server that handles running everyone's game and the interactions that may happen between each player and AI.

+There are two main reasons you would want to have a server as part of your application.
+The first is that some operations are computationally expensive, and would slow down your users' computers.
+The second reason is that you may want to hide parts of the application's design from your users, possibly for security reasons.

 ### What is a client?

-A client is a program that makes requests to servers.
-Servers can end up having client functionality if they need to interact with other servers, but in a lot of cases, they can just be standalone programs too.
+A client is any program that makes requests to servers.
+Servers can also be clients if they need to interact with other servers, but in a lot of cases, they can just be standalone programs too.

 From the example of the game above, the client side of that would be the part of the game that you interact with and download locally, which ends up sending requests to the (usually remote) server.
 Another example of a client could be your web browser, which sends requests when you try to load websites or send information.

+The client acts as a user interface (UI) for the app you're using; it provides a way for a user to give input to your app!
+The user's experience (UX) is heavily tied to both the design of the interface and the workflows you create.
+Together, UI/UX make up the user interactivity part of the design process!

 ### Importance of communication

 As you can imagine, with separate programs for the server and client, the interactions need to be carefully planned.
-If, for example, you end up sending data to the server from a client, but your data is missing information or is sent in a way that is not expected (which is a surprisingly easy problem to run into), you will encounter errors.
+If, for example, a client is sending data to the server, but the data is missing information or is sent in a way that is not expected (which is a surprisingly common problem to run into), there are going to be errors.
 If this occurs, then depending on the processes you or your company use for development, going back and fixing this can end up causing other errors or end up taking valuable time in possibly unplanned work.

 ### Hosting

-Hosting is the act of starting a server and making available a resource for connections.
-These connections are usually accessible by addresses and IP addresses.
+Hosting is the act of starting a server and allowing clients to connect to it.
+These connections are usually accessible by hostnames (the URLs you usually use when you go to a website) and IP addresses.

 #### IP Addresses